UCLNatSci/Electromagnetism-Fluids-and-Waves/electromagnetism/solvingEsystems.md

 ```

 ## Capacitors
-For an example of a sheet of charge system, consider a capacitor, here we can think of this system as two sheets of charge, one carrying a
+A good example for a system where sheets of charge play a role is a capacitor, which we can think of as two sheets of charge, each one carrying an
-charge $+Q$ and the other with a charge $-Q$, as depicted in {numref}`capacitorelectricfield`.
-Obviously this system is idealised, because
+equal and opposite sets of charges $\pm Q$ as depicted in {numref}`capacitorelectricfield`.
+Obviously this system is idealised, because these sheets of
-these sheets of charge are <em> finite</em> - however here we will ignore edge effects.
+charge are <em>finite</em> - however here we will ignore edge effects.

 ```{figure} ../figures/capacitorelectricfield1.png
 ---